 STAR II is focused upon support to small and medium sized enterprises in understanding and meeting their GDPR obligations.

-Does your authority collect any data on levels of GDPR awareness in 1) the general public, or 2) SMEs
+Does your authority collect any data on levels of GDPR awareness in i) the general public, or ii) SMEs?

 Is this published?
 Can we access it?